bareos/bareos/docs/manuals/en/new_main_reference/source/chapter31/ndmp.rst

 Single file restore on incremental backups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:index:`NDMP: No single file restore on merged backups. <triple: Limitation; NDMP; No single file restore on merged backups>` Unfortunately, it is currently (bareos-15.2.2) not possible to restore a chain of Full and Incremental backups at once.
+.. limitation:: NDMP: No single file restore on merged backups.

+   Unfortunately, it is currently (bareos-15.2.2) not possible to restore a chain of Full and Incremental backups at once.
    The workaround for that problem is to restore the full backup and each incremental each in a single restore operation.

 Temporary memory mapped database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:index:`NDMP: 64-bit system recommended. <triple: Limitation; NDMP; 64-bit system recommended>` The |bareosDir| uses a memory mapped database (LMBD) to temporarily store NDMP file information.
+.. limitation:: NDMP: 64-bit system recommended.

+   The |bareosDir| uses a memory mapped database (LMBD) to temporarily store NDMP file information.
    On some 32-bit systems the default :config:option:`dir/job/FileHistorySize`\  requires a larger memory area than available.
    In this case, you either have to lower the :config:option:`dir/job/FileHistorySize`\ or preferably run the |bareosDir| on a 64-bit system.

 Tested Environments